Steele dossier: Claim it was "a significant portion" of FISA application

 On April 18, 2017, CNN reported that, according to U.S. officials, information from the dossier had been used as part of the basis for getting the October 2016 FISA warrant to monitor Page.
 The Justice Department's inspector general revealed in 2019 that in the six weeks prior to its receipt of Steele's memos, the FBI's Crossfire Hurricane team "had discussions about the possibility of obtaining FISAs targeting Page and Papadopoulos, but it was determined that there was insufficient information at the time to proceed with an application to the court."

-The role of evidence from the dossier in seeking FISA warrants soon became the subject of much debate.
-How much of the evidence was based on the dossier?
-Was it a "significant portion" or only a "smart part" of the FISA application?
+The role of evidence from the dossier in seeking FISA warrants has been the subject of debate, as to whether it was a significant portion of the application.

 In February 2018, the Nunes memo alleged FBI Deputy Director Andrew McCabe's testimony backed Republican claims that the "dossier formed 'a significant portion' of the Carter Page FISA application".
 McCabe pushed back and said his testimony had been "selectively quoted" and "mischaracterized".
 He also "denied having ever told Congress that the [FISA] warrant would not have been sought without information from the dossier".

 Adam Schiff said the FBI had a "wholly independent basis for investigating Page's long-established connections to Russia, aside from the Steele dossier".
 Before the Crossfire Hurricane team received dossier material on September 19, 2016, they had already gathered enough evidence from their own sources to make them seriously consider seeking FISA warrants on Carter Page, but they needed a bit more, and, because "the Justice Department possessed information 'obtained through multiple independent sources that corroborated Steele's reporting' with respect to Page", the mutually independent corroborations gave them more confidence to make that decision.